L3VEL7/StreakWizard/README.md

    - Use `/toggle_streakstreak` to enable/disable streak streak tracking (admin only)
    - Use `/reset` to reset streaks for users or trigger words (admin only)
    - Use `/restart` to restart the bot (admin only)
+   - Use `/configgamble` to configure gambling settings (admin only)
+   - Use `/configraid` to configure raid settings (admin only)

 2. **User Commands**
    - Use `/profile` to view your or another user's streak profile
    - Use `/leaderboard` to view rankings for each trigger word
    - Use `/stats` to view server-wide streak statistics
+   - Use `/gamble` to gamble streaks on a coin flip
+   - Use `/raid` to challenge another user's streak
    - Use `/help` to view all available commands

 3. **Building Streaks**